Tournament Organisers’ FAQ

 How do I report results?

-Immediately after your event ensure that the Tournament Coordinator is provided with a list of prize winners, number of players and other interesting information on the event.
-He will then ensure the BGA web site gets a report in the news section and the list of winners is updated; the BGA Newsletter gets it's information from the web site.
+Make sure the web news editor (web-news-editor@britgo.org) gets a report of your event, including a list of prize winners, number of players and other interesting information on the event, so that you will get a write-up of your tournament into his BGJ tournaments column and the news pages on this web site.
 If you have any interesting photos from the event you may also supply these for the web or for publication in the British Go Journal.

-Where can I read more about what the BGA does for events?
+Where can I read more about what the Association does for events?

-See page Publicising Go Tournaments for more on selecting dates, reporting results, getting publicity and so on.
+See page Section 2.4 of this handbook for more on selecting dates, reporting results, getting publicity and so on.